-To pass with distinction, the following elements must be present in the report:
+To achieve the highest grade of "pass with distinction" from a report the following elements must be present in the report:

 - Clear and logical structure in the report. - Proper language and ease of reading.
 Note: You are recommended to use English, however, Finnish and Swedish are also accepted.
 Nevertheless, the get the most out of this course, please use English! - Clear, and to the point figures.
 Clear and accurate presentation of the results. - The problem needs to be clearly defined and properly solved. - The procedures (scripts, command lines) with which the solutions are obtained need to be clearly documented.
 The reader of the report has to be able to duplicate the work. - Clear, concise and to the point conclusions and discussion based on the results are mandatory. - The work flow and time spent needs to be documented, and other people's contribution clearly identified in the Acknowledgement-section.
-Also all sources of relevant information (article, program documentation etc.) regarding the solution of the problem need to be presented in the Referencessection.
+Also all sources of relevant information (article, program documentation etc.) regarding the solution of the problem need to be presented in the References-section.

-5.1 Return of the exercises
+A. Return of the exercises

-To get your report into the grading process it must be submitted via email to s383183-exercise@netlab.tkk.fi.
+To get your report into the grading process it must be submitted via email to s383183-exercise@netlab.tkk.fi adhering to the deadline indicated in the exercise document.
 No returns in paper format or otherwise are allowed.
 The reports must be in pdf-format and sent as attachments to the email message.
 Do not forget your name and study book number from your report.